Delph-Sunny/19-Employee_Directory/README.md

 - react-dom

 ## Installation and Usage
-You can use directly the [deployed app](https://homework-18-budget-tracker-pwa.herokuapp.com/) on Heroku or run it locally with the following steps:
+You can use directly the [deployed app](https://delph-sunny.github.io/19-employee_directory/) or run it locally with the following steps:
 - Open a terminal instance
 - Clone the following [repo](https://github.com/Delph-Sunny/19-employee_directory)
 - In the working directory, install the dependencies package with the following code line `npm i`
 - Once the dependencies have been installed, enter `npm start`
+Start filtering or sorting the employee list.

 ## Images of the App :mag:
 ![Employee_Directory](./images/Snippet_1.PNG)